erpellet/ns/lite/README.md

 - A scalable Management Group hiearchy aligned to core platform capabilities, allowing you to operationalize at scale using RBAC and Policy
 - Azure Policies that will audit resource copmliance
 - (Optional) An Azure Subscription dedicated for Management, which will serve as a placeholder for core platform capabilities at scale such as security, auditing, and logging
-- Landing Zone Management Group applications which doesn't require hybrid connectivity.
+- Landing Zone Management Group for your applications and workloads which doesn't require hybrid connectivity.
 This is where you will create your Subscriptions that will host your online workloads, that is either deployed by central team or by application team, subject to the RBAC you will be assigning.

 ![Enterprise-Scale with audit](./media/lite.png)